-Prerequisite: AT 186 with a grade of C or better, or P

-Introduction to automobile spray painting.
+Prerequisite: AT 186 with a grade of C or better, or P Lecture: 1 hour.
+Laboratory: 3 hours Introduction to automobile spray painting.
 Study of materials, supplies and equipment.
 Experience in feather edging and application of base coats; spray techniques in spot blending and panel refinishing with a base coat and clear coat.
 Field trips required.
-May be repeated three times.